Trump raising taxes on gas to pay for improvements

 It would also have the added benefit of countering a big criticism against Trump — that he doesn’t care at all about the environment.
 Raising the gas tax would spur at least a little interest in hybrid and electric vehicles.
 Of course, pulling out of the Paris climate agreement and pushing big new taxes on solar don’t help his image any.

 There’s no telling whether what Trump suggests in private (or in public) actually ends up in the final infrastructure plan.
 A leaked early draft of the infrastructure plan doesn’t include any gas tax hike.

 What it does say is that half the trillion would go toward an incentive program to get states and municipalities to fund their own projects.
 Translation: They’re gonna raise taxes on you even if Trump doesn’t, so they can get a slice of that infrastructure pie.

 Another quarter of the funding would be used to make grants for rural transportation and rural broadband internet access.
 Ten percent would go toward “transformational” projects that probably couldn’t get funded any other way.
 It’s not clear what that means, but we’ll likely hear something about it in Trump’s State of the Union address.

-Article last modified on January 25, 2018.
+Article last modified on July 16, 2018.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Now Trump Wants to Raise Your Taxes? - AMP.
+Mobile users may also access the AMP Version: Paying For Improvement: Will Trump Raise Taxes? - AMP.